• Skip to primary navigation

 The Traditional Suitability Standard: What It Was and Why It Changed

-Historically, financial advisors recommend annuities operated under the “suitability” standard.
-This framework required advisors to ensure that the products they recommended were suitable for the client based on factors like age, income, and financial goals.
+Historically, financial advisors have recommended annuities under the “suitability” standard.
+This framework required advisors to ensure the products they recommended were suitable for the client, based on factors such as age, income, and financial goals.
 However, the suitability standard did not compel advisors to prioritize the client’s best interests.

 Under the Best Interest Standard, advisors must advise in three ways which are listed.